Is It Safe to Eat Peanut Butter During Pregnancy?

-If you are allergic to peanuts or any other food, you’re already avoiding it (or should be).
-Still, there’s no sense freaking out about passing your allergy along.
-According to the Cleveland Clinic, babies inherit a tendency to be allergic; they don’t necessarily inherit specific allergies.
-Talk to your doctor about how your specific food allergies could impact your pregnancy and whether or not you should be extra cautious about what you’re eating.
+If you happen to be allergic to peanuts, you’re already avoiding them (or should be).
+Still, don’t stress about passing your allergy along.
+According to the Cleveland Clinic, babies can inherit a tendency to be allergic, but they don’t necessarily inherit specific allergies.
+When in doubt, it’s always a good idea to talk to your doctor about how your specific food allergies could impact your pregnancy, and whether or not you need to be extra cautious around certain food products.

 Plus, more from The Bump: